MARTIMM/question-answer/docs/content-docs/setup/structures.md

 ```

-The structure of a value provided by the caller or returned by the program, can differ for each input type.
+The structure of a value-spec provided by the caller or returned by the program, can differ for each input type.

 The formats used are shown below for each input type with the variables which control this output format.